niklas-jacobsen/licenseplate-checker/docs/04-Security.md

 **`hono-rate-limiter`** \
 IP-based rate limiting with refresh window and limit per window set in the environment variables.
 Provides response headers with rate limit information by default which have been disabled.

+## Frontend Measures

+### Client-side Safeguards

+**Client-side Data Preservation (LocalStorage)**
+User authentication tokens are stored in `localStorage` to keep users logged in across browser sessions.
+This avoids forcing users to log in repeatedly while still enabling manual logout and expiration handling.

+**Form Handling with Zod Validators**
+All forms use shared Zod schemas from the backend to validate user input on the client side before sending it to the server.
+This prevents invalid or malformed data from being submitted in the first place.

+**Submit Button Rate-Limiting**
+To avoid users spamming forms or double-submitting, the submit button is disabled after it is clicked and only re-enabled after the request finishes.
+This works in conjunction with the backend's rate limiter, reducing accidental repeat requests and helping protect the backend.

+**Protected Routes with Redirects**
+Pages that require authentication check if a user is logged in before rendering.
+If not, the user is redirected to the login page.
+After logging in, they are sent back to the page they originally tried to access.
+This, together with the data preservation optimizes the user flow to reduce confusion.

+**Error Display in UI**
+When API calls fail or validation does not pass, clear error messages are shown next to the relevant input or as alerts.
+This helps users understand what went wrong and reduces confusion.

 ## Threat Model